 Reuse - if you can't prevent waste, then try and reuse it.
 Reusing items means that you don't have to buy new ones, which saves precious resources.
 Consider opportunities to reuse items before sending them to the rubbish dump.
 Waste should only be sent to landfill as a last resort after having considered every other waste reduction avenue.

 Recycle - the third and final step in the waste cycle.
 Recycling recovers value from things that would otherwise simply be disposed of.
 There are many items that can be recycled such as glass, paper, steel and aluminium from cans, foil and plastics.
-For further information, please see our detailed recycling fact sheet.

 Waste reduction is as important as recycling because it saves our finite natural resources, saves energy, and cuts down on pollution and disposal space and costs.